 Offer to stay with the business for a certain period: One major problem with home-based service businesses is that the whole business revolves around the existing owner.
 The current owner can offer to stay with the business for a certain period.
 This offer will lower the risks and thus add value to the selling price.
 Current owners can stay and ensure a smooth transition.

 Don’t hire a broker, prefer a direct sale: As a home-based business owner, you don’t need to hire a broker.
 You are running a profitable business and with a few intelligent steps, you can promote your company direct to market.
 Start the selling process by having casual discussion with your professional contacts, acquaintances, customers, old employee, or even your friends.
-Next, there are online marketplaces such as BizQuest and even self-serve business sale platforms such as ExitAdviser to market your business direct to potential buyers.
+Next, there are online marketplaces such as BizQuest and even self-serve, low-budget business sale platforms such as ExitAdviser to market your business direct to potential buyers.
 You may want to hire a lawyer to prepare and close the deal, though.

 Though you are a home-based business owner, view your business through the eyes of an investigating buyer.
 Do a neutral due diligence on your business to locate the potential weak points of the business and be ready with a solution.